Madonna seeks to stop NY auction of Tupac Shakur break-up letter

 “We believe that her intent is nothing more than to besmirch the good reputations of the auction house and Ms Lutz," the statement said.

-In a letter dated January 1995 and written to Madonna by Shakur while he was in prison for sexual assault, the rapper said he ended their romance because he felt that dating a white woman could jeopardise his career.
+In a letter dated January 1995 and written to Madonna by Shakur while he was in prison for sexual assault, the rapper said he ended their romance because he felt that dating a white woman could jeopardize his career.

 "I felt due to my 'image' I would be letting down half of the people who made me what I thought I was.
 I never meant to hurt you," he said.
 Shakur was killed at age 25 in a drive-by shooting in Las Vegas in September 1996.